Pingwire/pingwire-api-documentation/public/description.md

 # Test objects

-The following test objects can be used to test different request API responses from the Pingwire system.
-If a request contains any of the following objects at any request role, .e.g. initiator, of any request type, .e.g. transaction, the request will be triggered by a test rule.
+The Pingwire system provides two rules which can be used for test purposes: "Test Review" and "Test Block".
+When these rules are published for a specific process, they will trigger for every requests sent on that process which has a targetted entity in the list of test objects bellow.
+These rules can therefore be used to test the integration for a specific recommendation or even a specific signal (if signals are used on the test rules).

 |   | Environment | Identification | Entity type  | Recommendation | Create ping |
 |---|------------|--------------------------------|--------------|----------------|-------------|